-- To develop an understanding of basic concepts and rule of Logistics and supply chain management in business. - To understand how supply chain drivers play an important role in redefining value chain excellence of Firms. - To develop analytical and critical understanding & skills for planning, designing and operations of supply claim. - To understand, appraise and integrate various supply chain strategies.
+- 1. To develop an understanding of basic concepts and role of Logistics and supply chain management in business. - 2.
+To understand how supply chain drivers play an important role in redefining value chain excellence of Firms. - 3.
+To develop analytical and critical understanding & skills for planning, designing and operations of supply chain. - 4.
+To understand, appraise and integrate various supply chain strategies.